BhanuSankarasetty/BhanuSankarasetty/README.md

 - 💼 Aspiring Software Development Engineer (SDE) & DevOps Enthusiast
 - 🎯 **Career goal:**
   - Secure a Software Development Engineer role in a top tech company (FAANG/Maanf)
   - Grow as a full-stack engineer with strong DevOps skills

 ---

-## 🚀 Currently building:
-- A stampede-detection AI system to prevent disasters in large crowds
-- A DevOps-powered food delivery platform to empower home cooks

----

  ## 👯 **Open to collaborate on:**